awsdocs/amazon-athena-user-guide/doc_source/connectors-msk.md

 + Any relevant Lambda limits\.
 For more information, see [Lambda quotas](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html) in the *AWS Lambda Developer Guide*\.
 + Date and timestamp data types in filter conditions must be cast to appropriate data types\.
 + Date and timestamp data types are not supported for the CSV file type and are treated as varchar values\.
++ Mapping into nested JSON fields is not supported\.
+The connector maps top\-level fields only\.
++ The connector does not support complex types\.
+Complex types are interpreted as strings\.
++ To extract or work with complex JSON values, use the JSON\-related functions available in Athena\.
+For more information, see [Extracting data from JSON](extracting-data-from-JSON.md)\.

 ## Terms<a name="connectors-msk-terms"></a>
 + **Metadata handler** – A Lambda handler that retrieves metadata from your database instance\.